 Mean score of companies in the Recreation and Sports Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Arts Council Of Wales's score of 26 is lower than 53% of the industry.
+Arts Council Of Wales's score of 26 is higher than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Arts Council Of Wales's Scope 3 emissions, which decreased by 20% last year and decreased by approximately 25% since 2016, demonstrating supply chain emissions tracking.
 Their carbon footprint includes supplier sustainability and value chain emissions data across Scope 3 categories, with "Business Travel" representing nearly all of their reported Scope 3 footprint.